codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 If no namespace is provided, it will look for the files in all available namespaces that have been defined, as well as the traditional ``/application/config/``.
-All of the configuration files that ship with CodeIgniter are namespaced with ``App\Config``.
+All of the configuration files that ship with CodeIgniter are namespaced with ``Config``.
 Using this namespace in your application will provide the best performance since it knows exactly what folder to find the files in and doesn't have to scan several locations in the filesystem to get there.